Itvisors/mendix-Drawer/README.md

 ## Drawer
-A panel that pops over a side of the screen, based on https://material-ui.com/components/drawers/.
+A panel that slides in on a side of the screen, based on https://material-ui.com/components/drawers/.
 Can be used to e.g. edit content of the context object or place extra information.
 Note that no data views, listviews or template grids can be used within the content.

 ## Features